Reality Check: Are You Setting Unachievable Goals for Yourself?

 Another fail, right?
 No. Because the novel-writing goal was better defined and had multiple routes of achieving it.
 I hadn’t promised myself to write every single day in November — I’d set a goal of writing 50,000 words by the end of the month.
 It’s perfectly acceptable if I write more on some days than I do on other days.
 I’m still on track to reach my goal, and I feel really good about it.

-Since this month has been so goal-related for me, I started reading up on what makes a good goal.
+Since this month has been so goal-oriented for me, I started reading up on what makes a good goal.

 Many productive people believe the best goals are “SMART.”

 That’s an acronym to remind you to set goals that are Specific, Measurable, Achievable, Relevant, and Time-bound.
-I’m not convinced that every goal has to be a SMART goal, but those guidelines are a good place to start.
+I’m not convinced that all goals have to be SMART goals, but those guidelines are a good place to start.

 For example, my novel-writing goal is definitely a SMART one.
 Writing 50,000 words between Nov.
 1 and Nov.
 30 is realistic, as long as I make it a priority.
 I know I’ll have to work hard to achieve it, but it’s do-able.
 My fitness goal was less SMART, because it wasn’t time-bound.
 I didn’t give myself an end date, and there was no way I’d have the time and energy to get my steps every day forever.